ResetXPDR/MSFS_AutoFPS/README.md

       - VRAM protection will limit LOD reductions to 50% max, aligning it with normal settings reduction.
       - VRAM+ triggering requires two consecutive threshold breaches before activating, in order to reduce the likelihood of false triggering.
       - Recovery is allowed at any altitude, including on the ground, due to the conservative 5% minimum reduction in VRAM use below the VRAM reduce threshold being required before recovery is allowed.
-        - Each VRAM+ recovery will increase the recovery altitude setting by one, up to Alt TLOD Top, to reduce instances of VRAM+ cycling too often.
+        - Each VRAM+ recovery will increase the recovery altitude setting by one, up to , to reduce instances of VRAM+ cycling too often.
       - "Reduce" sim value label changes to "VRAM+" and shows in red when VRAM settings reduction is active, indicating that the app is actively reducing settings to manage VRAM usage.
     - Auto Increase Clouds
       - Auto increase cloud quality option with TLOD Base Extra enabled.